 - To provide a synergy of services to members for the betterment of the construction industry.

 - To actively initiate, support and participate in programmes and activities that enhance professionalism, productivity and quality in the construction industry.

-- To address issues related to the construction industry to facilitate members in achieving global competitiveness.
+- To address issues in the construction industry to facilitate members in achieving global competitiveness.

-- To promote measures aimed at securing improvements pertaining to techniques, procedures & methods in the construction industry.
+- To Promote measures aimed at securing improvements pertaining to techniques, procedures and methods in the construction industry.

-- To organize training programs, seminars, symposiums, conferences, conventions, exhibitions & expositions related to the construction industry.
+- To Organise training programmes, seminars, symposia, conferences, conventions, exhibitions and expositions related to the construction industry.

-- To identify and study problems arising in the construction industry and to discuss and explore solutions with the relevant government authorities and professional institutions.
+- To Identify and Study problems arising in the construction industry and to discuss and explore solutions with relevant Government authorities and professional institutions.

-- To protect the legitimate interests of its members.
+- To Protect the legitimate interest of members.

-- To encourage and promote the practice of professionalism and harmonious working relationships.
+- To Encourage and Promote the practice of professionalism and harmonious working relationship.